May 2026 Snapshot

 What Drives Nonprofit Higher Education CEO & Founders?

 Behavioral intelligence for Nonprofit Higher Education CEO & Founders, built from thousands of real executive conversations.
 Strongest signal: Stakeholder (4.9/5).
-Top priority: sustaining long-term engagement beyond initial crisis moment.
+Top priority: focusing on specific cultures for tailored solutions.

 Key Insights

 Nonprofit Higher Education CEO & Founders score highest on Stakeholder (4.9/5) and Growth (4.5/5).
 Over the past six months, the most notable change is an increase in Data orientation.
-Their leading priority is sustaining long-term engagement beyond initial crisis moment, while their most pressing challenge is low belief that people with intellectual differences can be leaders.
-They measure success through one million employment and leadership opportunities created and make decisions using due tank approach: focus on implementation of recommendations, engage with various stakeholders (congress, nga, fema).
-Language that resonates includes "passion", "impact", and "amazing".
-5 distinct behavioral archetypes emerge, with 69% clustering around archetype a approaches.
+Their leading priority is focusing on specific cultures for tailored solutions, while their most pressing challenge is low belief that people with intellectual differences can be leaders.
+They measure success through one million employment and leadership opportunities created and make decisions using challenge acceptance: prove assumptions wrong with data and direct action.
+Language that resonates includes "passion", "impact", and "making a difference".
+5 distinct behavioral archetypes emerge, with 67% clustering around archetype a approaches.

 What's changing for Nonprofit Higher Education CEO & Founders?